 2. The Right Location – Especially Neighborhood and Schools

-Young families should look for the right location in their Springfield house, especially with respect to the neighborhood and schools.
+Young families should look for the right location in their Northern house, especially with respect to the neighborhood and schools.
 All the school pyramids come with their own characteristics – West Springfield and Lake Braddock are two great high schools – and they each have their own strengths and benefits different from each other.
 In addition, young families should look for homes in neighborhoods with or with nearby family-friendly amenities like playgrounds, shops restaurants, community sports programs and entertainment options.
 Your local real estate agent can be a great asset here.
 To find out more, call (703) 819-9800

 For young families, a great neighborhood must have the right feel.
 It should have low crime rates, friendly neighbors, and other kids to play with around the same age.
 Another thing to keep in mind is property taxes.
 Have they been increasing?
 And don’t forget to consider where property values are trending in the neighborhood.
 If home values are going up, that’s typically a sign of a good neighborhood, and you’ll know that your home will appreciate and so will be a good investment.

-We all want our loved ones to be safe, so for young families with children, safety is one of the top things they should look for in their Springfield house.
+We all want our loved ones to be safe, so for young families with children, safety is one of the top things they should look for in their Northern house.
 Knowing that your children are safe will provide a great deal of peace o mind.
 When it comes to the house itself, look for:

 - An open floor plan that makes it easy to keep an eye on children, even while working in another room, say, the kitchen